andrewnyr/www.as211562.net/content/pages/index.md

       this mainly exists for educational purposes as i navigate the intricacies of advanced network topologies.

+      andrewnet production is based on as1003, while andrewnet experimental is centered around as211562.
     actions:
       - label: PeeringDB
         altText: ''